godaddy/gasket/packages/gasket-plugin-webpack/README.md

 ### webpackConfig

-Executed with initial, it receives three parameters:
+Executed by [initWebpack](#initwebpack), it receives three parameters:

-1. The gasket API
+1. The Gasket API
-2. A webpack config object
+2. A Webpack config object
 3. A context object with the following properties:
-   * `webpack` - The webpack API.
+   * `webpack` - The Webpack API.
    * `webpackMerge` - _DEPRECATED - Use `require('webpack-merge')`._
      Getter returns [webpack-merge v4] API.
    * `...additionalContext` - Additional context may be exposed.
 For example, in next.js apps, the [next.js webpack config options](https://nextjs.org/docs/api-reference/next.config.js/custom-webpack-config) are included.